 Coconut Nectar Sugar

 This is made from the sap of the flower of the coconut palm tree.
 There is a lot of conflicting information about this.
-The coconut sugar contains more nutrients but its apparently still high in fructose.
+Coconut sugar contains more nutrients but it’s apparently still high in fructose.
 So more research is needed on this.

 Birch Tree Sugar

 I’ve started to see this increasingly often in health food stores.
 It’s the same as xylitol however, apparently this is made from fermented plant pulp, before the heavy use of corn and such it was made from birch bark.
 Today most xylitol is made from GMO corn stalks, etc. But when a product is called Birch Tree Sugar is supposed to be pure and free from this.
 However, I think more research is needed on this subject.

 When I do use refined sugar, this is my poison of choice as it is less processed.
 The downside is that it’s dark brown in colour and will lend that colour to whatever you are making.
 I’ve never used this in meringues for example as they contain a lot of fluid.
 But I might give it a try.
 When you use this for baking or making candy etc – remember that the sugar still contains a bit of fluid.